esraalegebaly/esraalegebaly/README.md

 - 👯 Open to: **neuroscience collaborations, data analysis, and open-source projects**
 - 💬 Ask me about: **Python, data analysis, visualization, and neural modeling**
 - 📫 Reach me at: **esraalegebaly@gmail.com**
-- ⚡ Fun fact: **I find patterns in everything, from brain data to coffee rituals ☕, and I’ve always had a soft spot for foxes 🦊.**
+- ⚡ Fun fact: **I find patterns in everything, from brain data to coffee rituals ☕**

 </td>